-In Ecuador, a distressing proportion of youth are impacted by in violence, with 770 crime-related fatalities among children and adolescents recorded in 2023, a dramatic 640% increase from 104 cases in 2019.27 Insecurity, violence, and the fear of being physically harmed have a detrimental impact on young people's mental health.
-Data indicates that 26% of adolescents aged 10-18 feel unsafe in their school and family environments,28 and 33% of young people aged 8 to 17 feel unsafe when walking outside their neighborhood or community.29 Young people who have been involved in or exposed to violence often experience stress, anxiety, post-traumatic stress disorder, substance abuse and attempted suicide.
-These experiences can cause isolation and hinder the development of social relationships, which ultimately contributes to mental health conditions such as depression.30 With the newly elected government's focus on youth, there is an opportunity to develop and test innovative approaches that promote safe environments.
+In Ecuador, a distressing proportion of youth are impacted by in violence, with 770 crime-related fatalities among children and adolescents recorded in 2023, a dramatic 640% increase from 104 cases in 2019.
+Insecurity, violence, and the fear of being physically harmed have a detrimental impact on young people's mental health.
+Data indicates that 26% of adolescents aged 10-18 feel unsafe in their school and family environments, and 33% of young people aged 8 to 17 feel unsafe when walking outside their neighborhood or community.
+Young people who have been involved in or exposed to violence often experience stress, anxiety, post-traumatic stress disorder, substance abuse and attempted suicide.
+These experiences can cause isolation and hinder the development of social relationships, which ultimately contributes to mental health conditions such as depression.
+With the newly elected government's focus on youth, there is an opportunity to develop and test innovative approaches that promote safe environments.

-In Ecuador, we seek bold Proof of Concept and Transition to Scale ideas to improve the physical and emotional safety of young people by developing safe community, school, and/or family environments.
-These innovative solutions should prevent violence against young people by promoting healthy communication and conflict resolution skills among young people, their parents / caregivers and/or teachers.
+In Ecuador, we seek bold Proof of Concept and Transition to Scale ideas to promote the physical and emotional safety of young people within community, school or family environments.
+These innovative solutions should include a focus on preventing violence against young people.

-Target Population: Young people aged 10-24 years, and their parents/caregivers and teachers
+Target Population: Young people, aged 10-24 years, and their parents/caregivers and teachers